Brain, Nervous System and Mental Conditions

 - Once a licensed healthcare provider has cleared your child, we will create a plan to slowly let them resume their regular physical and mental activities.

 If you think your child or teen has a sport-related concussion and needs evaluation or care, schedule an appointment with our Orthopedics and Sports Medicine Department or Rehabilitation Medicine Department at 206-987-2109.
 To schedule an appointment for a non-sport-related concussion, call Rehabilitation Medicine at 206-987-2114.
-Appointments may be available in Bellevue, Federal Way, Mill Creek or Seattle.
+Appointments may be available in Bellevue, Everett, Federal Way or Seattle.